How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 What part of hanging lights in a 25 foot tall tree (that’s a really long way up!) and running electricity across your yard (to code) sounds fun or easy to you?
 No one wants to spend his or her weekends or holidays engaging in something that could easily lead to an injury, cause damage, or fail to work as you want it to.
 This should be the time to relax, after all.

-Planning Outdoor Lighting, Even If You’re Not A Pro
+Planning Well-Designed Outdoor Lighting, Even If You’re Not A Pro

 Landscape Lighting 101: Planning Outdoor Lighting, Even If You’re Not A Pro